 26. Mount Pilchuck Trail

-Mount Pilchuck is a 5,344 foot tall mountain in Mount Baker-Snoqualmie National Forest, Washington.
-The only trail to the summit of Mount Pilchuck and its wooden fire lookout tower is a challenging 5.4-mile roundtrip hike with a total elevation gain of 2,100 feet.
+Mount Pilchuck Trail leads to a 5,344 foot tall mountain summit in Mount Baker-Snoqualmie National Forest, Washington.
+The trail ends at a unique wooden fire lookout tower, but it’s a challenging 5.4-mile roundtrip hike with a total elevation gain of 2,100 feet.

 We hiked to Mt Pilchuck summit in August 2021.
 It was one of our favorite hikes in Washington, and we completed a lot of trails in 6 months living near Seattle!
 The access road is terrible with lots of potholes, but the trail is fun and the summit views from the fire lookout tower are outstanding.